 All students taking Downtown Campus automotive classes must have safety glasses and work shoes.

-A person majoring in automotive technology may find that cooperative education offers a good way to get extra experience while enrolled in classes.
+A person majoring in automotive technology may obtain extra experience while enrolled in classes by registering for additional practice opportunities.
+See an automotive faculty advisor for details.

-Automotive Mechanics-Technical Certificate for Direct Employment
+Automotive Mechanics-Certificate for Direct Employment